Xela3026/workflows-docs/docs/tutorials/tutorials.md

 Fetch a file URL, stream the file, and use the information (maybe run a campaign, or iterate through each customer in the file)

+like the colours tutorial, but send a fetch request to a free colour API to get the colour scheme for the colour